ravnhq/JS-Nerdery-Challenges/QUESTIONS.md

 #### How can you copy objects and nested objects?

-We can use the three dots operator or the Object.assing() to copy an object, but if it's a nested object then we can use the JSON functions stringify and parse.
+We can use the spread operator or Object.assing() to copy an object, but if it's a nested object then we can use the JSON functions stringify and parse.

 ```javascript
 const post = {